The Dolphin – ENFJ

 – Veronica Sawyer, Heathers

-Dolphins can be incredibly open about sharing their feelings, an important distinction from their equally expressive siblings, the Baboons, who mostly share their ideas and opinions while keeping their deepest feelings under wraps.
-This leads to Dolphins being perceived as spirited yet grounded—emotions being far more accessible to concrete personality types than abstract convictions—a major reason for their immense popularity.
-They are the cool, unpretentious homecoming king or queen, or the former student body president and valedictorian that, in a recurring dream of your parents, you bring home for Thanksgiving.
+Dolphins can be incredibly open about sharing their feelings, an important distinction from their equally expressive siblings, the Baboons, who mostly share their ideas and opinions while keeping their deepest feelings under wraps… Preorder The Power of Personality to learn more!

 The Diplomat